crcx/retroforth/literate/Rx.md

 makes it easier for me to keep documentation current and lets me approach the code in a more structured manner.

-This source s written in Muri, an assembler for Nga.
+This source is written in Muri, an assembler for Nga.

 ## In the Beginning...